 Why pay someone to fix your PC or MAC when you can do the computer repair yourself, right?
 Well, if you know what you’re doing, this might be the way to go.
+Especially if you have built your own computer, learning simple DIY computer fixes will enhance your knowledge.

 But, however tempting it is to save money, there are times when you should make your life simpler and turn to your local computer repair experts before you make the issues on your computer worse.